This article was updated in September 2017

 If you don’t have experience with the iTunes backups, it’s very difficult to determine whether a backup has all the data and files.

-If you are in this situation, we recommend you to contact our expert team, they are ready to help and explain exactly what is possible.
+If you are in this situation, we recommend you to contact our expert team, they are ready to help.
+They can explain exactly what is possible on how to fix corrupt iPhone backup.

 Below you’ll find a few ways to recover data from a corrupted iTunes backup, depending on the file type.